Kau5hik46/Addu-Sharthu/ReadMe.md

 -> Firstly three cards at a time are distributed to all the players starting from the player on the right of the dealer.
 Call this play-wise.
 -> Players look at their own cards and can declare the trump.
 -> First chance to declare the trump is given to the dealer and continues clock-wise till a trump is declared.
--> If no one's confident enough to declare the trump, the next 3 cards are dealt in play-wise fashion.
+-> If no one's confident enough to declare the trump, the next set of cards are dealt in play-wise fashion.
 -> Then again, trump is to be declared.
 -> Now players start playing in the play-wise.
 -> The person to play needs to drop a card.
 The suit he plays is "Base suit" for that round, and that suit must be maintained all the round unless: